 Taiga's wood preservation plant in British Columbia uses three different chemicals: chromated copper arsenate ("CCA"), alkaline copper quaternary ("ACQ") and copper azole (CA).
-In late 2003, in response to environmental concerns, the wood preservation industry voluntarily began using ACQ for treating wood used in residential applications.
-Taiga's British Columbia plant uses ACQ in 85% of its production and its Alberta plant uses Copper Azol, which is similar to ACQ.
-These two Western Canadian plants also use CCA for treating wood used in non-residential applications.
-Both plants utilize a state-of-the-art CCA accelerated "fixation" process to "lock" the preservative within the wood.
+Taiga's British Columbia plant uses Copper Azole in 85% of its production and its Alberta plant uses Copper Azole in 100% of its production.
+Taiga's British Columbia plant also uses CCA for treating wood used in non-residential applications.
 In 2005, a third pressure-treating plant was purchased in northern Ontario and converted to run with the ACQ preservative.
 All three plants have met the stringent design and operation standards stipulated by Environment Canada and Wood Preservation Canada.
-"Taiga Select" preserved wood products are now covered by the Canadian Wood Preservation Authority ("CWPCA").
+"Taiga Exterior Wood" preserved wood products are now covered by the Canadian Wood Preservation Certification Authority ("CWPCA").